qctrl/back-end-challenge/.github/README.md

-# Q-CTRL Back-end Engineering Challenge
+# Q-CTRL Back-end Challenge

-The Q-CTRL Back-end Engineering Challenge is a way for applicants to roles within the Q-CTRL Back-end Engineering team to demonstrate their skills and overall approach to back-end application development.
+The Q-CTRL Back-end Challenge is a way for applicants to roles within the Q-CTRL Back-end Engineering team to demonstrate their skills and overall approach to back-end application development.

 The requirements are intentionally sparse to allow some flexibility.
 We don't want you to do a lot, but what you do should be your best work.